Clinical Microbiology Short Essay Question And Answers

 • Generalized peritonitis

-• Gangrene of guts
+• Gangrene of the guts

 • Fistula

-2. Chronic amoebic dyssentery
+2. Chronic Amoebic Dyssentery

-• A single latent ulcer is present in the caecum while multiple small superficial ulcers are scattered throughout the large intestine
+• A single latent ulcer is present in the caecum, while multiple small superficial ulcers are scattered throughout the large intestine

 • Stricture formation occurs